Income tax in Canada: Quebec

-Personal federal marginal tax rates
+Federal marginal tax rates

-The following historical federal marginal tax rates of the Government of Canada come from the website of the Canada Revenue Agency.
+The following historical personal federal marginal tax rates of the Government of Canada come from the website of the Canada Revenue Agency.
 They do not include applicable provincial income taxes.
 Data on marginal tax rates from 1998 to 2018 are publicly available.
 Data on basic personal amounts (personal exemption taxed at 0%) can be found on a year by year basis is also available.
 Their values are contained on line 300 of either the document "Schedule 1 - Federal Tax", or "General Income Tax and Benefit Guide", of each year by year General Income Tax and Benefit Package listed.
 The personal exemption is listed as it always applies.
 Additional deductions may be applied depending on eligibility, see.
 The most common additional deductions are Canada Pension Plan (CPP), Employment Insurance (EI) and employment credit.
 Exempt amounts are calculated, multiplied by the lowest tax rate and the result is tax credits that reduce the total amount of tax owed.

 The rates above do not account for federal surtax nor surtax reduction prior to 2001.